 What Diet Promotes A Strong Liver?

 Besides the intake of pharmaceutical drugs, a poor diet is a major contributor to most liver problems.
 High alcohol intake is the most common form of dietary danger to the liver.
 However, you can improve your diet a number of ways to promote overall liver function.

 - A diet too high in protein may cause a condition called hepatic encephalopathy or “mental confusion”.
 While the exact cause of hepatic encephalopathy is still unknown, it is theorized that when the body digests high amounts of proteins, excessive ammonia is formed, which affects the central nervous system.13 Your doctor should always be consulted before altering the protein in your diet.

-- A diet high in calories, especially carbohydrates and fatty foods, can equally result in liver problems.
+- A diet high in calories, especially carbohydrates and trans and saturated fats, can equally result in liver problems.
 Excess caloric intake can lead to fatty deposits within the liver.

 - Watch your Vitamin A intake, as it is high in saturated fat and cholesterol and can be very toxic to the liver when taken in large amounts.
 However, Emulsified Vitamin A does not contain fat or cholesterol.
 Emulsified Vitamin A is a liquid form of the vitamin that is derived from the carotene found in green and yellow vegetables and egg yolk.
 Emulsified Vitamin A is a powerful antioxidant for supplementing your diet.
 Vitamin A also helps promote cell differentiation and supports the body's normal immune system response.

 Along with a healthy and cleansing diet, you must routinely cleanse your liver to promote optimum function and health.
 A number of liver and even gallbladder cleansing products can be found in health stores and on the Internet, but the most effective of these are manufactured with only 100% organic and wildcrafted herbs and are produced using proprietary or Instruct® processes.

 Liver cleansers produced with these methods, such as Livatrex™, provide you with herbs extracted using pure Kosher-certified vegetable glycerin rather than alcohol, thus making them the safest and most effective class of supplements for supporting your health improvement initiatives.